-Hayden was appointed Reader in Composition at Trinity Laban Conservatoire of Music and Dance in October 2013.
+Hayden is Professor of Composition at Trinity Laban Conservatoire of Music and Dance.